How can anyone not like cute baby pictures? Especially when babies are such great reminders of what’s most important in life.Continue Reading ›

 Forty-year-old Jesula was a homeless lady who slept at the church daily.
 While staying at the church one night, Jesula heard about the Child Survival Program.

 Losing a child and seeing your child suffer are two of the most painful things a mom can face in life.
-This is why we are working with churches to provide care for mothers and babies through our Child Survival Program.
+This is why we provide care for mothers and babies through our Child Survival Program.

 These babies are beneficiaries of our Child Survival Program.